 In the run up to the event part of the Regatta site will be fenced to comply with HSE construction site regulations.
 Access is therefore only permitted as follows:

 There is NO ACCESS to any parts of the Regatta site including Hillside car park.
 It is NOT possible to bring trailers (not even to just quickly drop off boats) on the Sunday, Monday or Tuesday prior to Henley Masters Regatta due to site clearance activities in relation to Henley Women’s Regatta.
 If you are an overseas crew arriving in Henley prior to the Regatta itself you may find Boating Information for Overseas crews useful.

 If you are hiring a boat which is being also being used at Henley Women’s Regatta you will need to make alternative arrangements for its storage between Sunday of HWR and Wednesday preceding HMR.
 Please liaise with the lenders in this regard since they may not be aware of the restrictions in place this week.
-If you have made suitable arrangements for boat storage and are planning a practice outing, please familiarise yourself with the Training and Racing Circulation patterns.
+If you have made suitable arrangements for boat storage and are planning a practice outing, please familiarise yourself with the HMR Circulation Pattern 2021.

 Restricted access to parts of the Temple Island Meadows Regatta site only.

 - Hillside car park: Open for cars & trailers.
 Will be locked overnight from 9pm to 7am (possibly from 7pm on Thurs)